-Poor installation practices:
+Poor installation practices

 Poor installation practices can contribute to warping.
-If the boards are not evenly spaced or properly secured, they will be more likely to buckle under the weight of furniture or foot traffic.
+If the boards are not evenly spaced or properly secured, they are more likely to buckle under the weight of furniture or foot traffic.
 By taking the time to install composite decks correctly, you can prevent them from warping and ensure that they will last for years to come.
 Make sure you hire a reputable contractor who has experience installing composite decks.

-Incorrect joist spacing:
+Incorrect joist spacing

 If you’re planning on building a composite deck, you might want to think twice about using incorrect joist spacing.
 While it might not seem like a big deal, incorrect joist spacing is one of the main reasons why composite decks warp.

 By spacing the joists too far apart, you’re essentially giving the deck more opportunities to bend and bow.
 And once the deck starts warping, it’s only a matter of time before it becomes unusable.

 If you want to avoid any headaches down the road, make sure you use the correct joist spacing for your composite deck.
 Your future self will thank you for it.

 Many people enjoy spending time outdoors on their composite decks, but they may not realize that exposure to sunlight can cause the decks to warp.
 The heat from the sun’s UV rays causes the materials in the composite decking to expand, which leads to warping and, ultimately, damage to the deck.